zorua98741/PS3-Rich-Presence-for-Discord/README.md

 If the automatic option is chosen, the program will take the PC's local IP address, and attempt to connect to each address in range 2 - 254.
 Each attempt will take ~20 seconds, because of this if your PS3 has an IP address of 192.168.0.200, it will take approximately **1.1 hours** to complete.

-Once the script has connected to your PS3, it will generate an external config file, **"PS3RPDconfig.txt"** (more information [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#external-config-file)).
+Once the script has connected to your PS3, it will generate an external config file, **"PS3RPDconfig.txt"** in the same directory as the script (more information [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#external-config-file)).
 It will automatically begin sending the game data to your Discord profile.

 ## Contact Me
 please contact me via Discord: "zorua98741#0023".